terraform-ibm-modules/documentation/docs/implementation-guidelines.md

 - Add as many examples as necessary to cover the most common usage scenarios of your module.
 Cover one specific usage scenario per example, rather than attempting to cover multiple usage scenarios in the same example.
 This keeps examples simple to consume and understand.
 - Put yourself in the shoes of someone who want to quickly kick the tyres and understand how to consume the module in their own terraform code.

-## Module validation tests
+## Module validation tests :id=imp-gls-tests

 Modules must contains at the minumum one automated validation test that apply, destroy and test idempotency of the module.
 See [Validation tests](tests.md) for details.

-## Module versioning
+## Module versioning :id=imp-gls-versioning

 [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) are used to identify module versions.
 Release tags are based [semantic version](https://semver.org/) guidelines.
 For example, v1.0.0.

 As a module author or contributor, you do not need to manually release new version.
 When a Pull Request is merged into the main/master branch, a new releases are automatically created by the ` terraform-ibm-modules` release automation, provided that the validation pipeline passes.

 The release version is computed based on the type of change made to the module.
-The type of change is determined by the commit messages, which follows the [Angular Commit Message Convertions](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format). [semantic-release engine](https://github.com/semantic-release/semantic-release) is used to generate the semantic version and release.
+The type of change is determined by the commit messages, which follows the [Angular commit message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format).
+The [semantic-release engine](https://github.com/semantic-release/semantic-release) is used to generate the semantic version and release.